JoaquinMX/MediaFastView/architecture_design.md

-   that mirror the legacy SharedPreferences behaviours while operating on the shared database and enabling richer tag/favorite queries, alongside hybrid repository bridges that keep both storage layers in sync while seeding Isar from existing SharedPreferences payloads during the migration window
+   that mirror the legacy SharedPreferences behaviours while operating on the shared database and enabling richer tag/favorite queries, alongside hybrid repository bridges that keep both storage layers in sync while seeding Isar from existing SharedPreferences payloads during the migration window and a dedicated migration service that promotes the Isar-backed providers once the legacy payloads have been copied across
 10. **Performance Optimizations**: Lazy loading, memory management, and efficient resource handling

 ## Architectural Principles